arc-archive/oauth-authorization/README.md

 ## OAuth 2

 There are 4 basic token requests flows:

 -   Authorization Code for apps running on a web server (`authorization_code` type)
 -   Implicit for browser-based or mobile apps (`implicit` type)
 -   Password for logging in with a username and password (`password` type)
 -   Client credentials for application access (`client_credentials` type)

-This element uses them all.
+Additionally you can use custom flow type.

 Main function is the `authorize()` function that can be also used via event system.
 This function accepts different set of parameters depending on request type.
-However it will not perform a validation on the settings.
-It will try to perform the request for given set of parameters.
-If it fails, than it fail on the server side.

 ### Example